MarianBusila/AZ203/Storage/Storage.md

     - Troughput provisioned for a container is divided evenly among physical partitions.
 A partition key design that doesn't distribute the throughput requests evenly might create "hot" partitions.
     - Cosmos DB supports programmable items that can all be stored in a collection alongside documents.
 These include stored procedures, user-defined functions, and triggers (written in JavaScript)
     - Database queries are scoped to the collection level
+    - Queries with filters on partition key are more efficient

 * set the appropriate consistency level for operations [Choose the right consistency level](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels-choosing)
     - there are tradeoffs between consistency, performance and availability and CosmosDB offers 5 consistency levels